Posted August 26, 2014

 To further fan the flames, the posts from Lizard Squad included threats that the DDoS attacks would not stop until the United States had ended its campaign against the Islamic State.
 Since then, Lizard Group members have stepped forward to say that the political comments were merely a ruse to get media attention, while Smedley denounced them as trolls via his Twitter account.
 It is interesting to note that in addition to its attacks on gaming networks, Lizard Squad also claimed on Twitter to have successfully taken down the Vatican’s website over the weekend.

 At this time, Sony says that no data was compromised in the attack, and law enforcement is still investigating the incident.
 Regardless of which groups are behind the attacks, it’s important for the video gaming industry – and any organization with a large online presence or fan base – to learn from the banking sector, which has been dealing with threats such as this for years.
-By having a plan to mitigate DDoS attacks, as well as taking measures to better prevent them by analyzing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... and potential threat actors on an ongoing basis, organizations can reduce the likelihood of downtime and unhappy customers.
+By having a plan to mitigate DDoS attacks, as well as taking measures to better prevent them by analyzing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. and potential threat actors on an ongoing basis, organizations can reduce the likelihood of downtime and unhappy customers.